SystemsApproach/private5g/software/smallcell.rst

 yourself with ``aether-local/sd-core-5g-alt-values.yaml`` and ``aether-local/roc-5g-models.json`` (or their 4G counterparts).

-Finally, we suggest you modify the default settings for three variables in ``MakefileVar.mk``, substituting your local interface for ``enp193s0f0``:
+Finally, we recommend you modify the default settings for three variables in ``MakefileVar.mk``, substituting your local interface for ``enp193s0f0``.
+The ``CHARTS`` variable specifies which configuration to use, and as its name suggests, ``ENABLE_RANSIM`` specifies whether the system you deploy emulates the RAN or supports external small cells.

 .. code-block::